mnlipp/osgi-getting-started/AccessingAService.md

 The method `getServiceReference` returns a service only if it is registered.
 If it is needed but not (yet) available, a listener can be added to the `BundleContext`.
 The listener is then informed about changes of service states.
 The details are a bit tricky.
 That's why OSGi includes a [ServiceTracker](https://osgi.org/javadoc/r6/core/index.html?org/osgi/framework/BundleContext.html) class, which simplifies things a bit.

 Usually, the availability of a log service is considered optional.
 If it's not there, your application can still run, you just don't get log entries.
-For this example, however, I'm going to model a mandatory dependency on the log service.
+In this example, however, I'm going to model a mandatory dependency on the log service.
 Our component starts only if a log service is available.
 And it stops, when the log service becomes unavailable.
 The following code shows how this can be done.

 ```java
 public class Activator implements BundleActivator {